vespa-engine/docker-image-dev/README.md

 * Disk size: 128 GB.
 * Machine with root privileges: Enabled

+The Podman Machine can also be created using `podman machine init`:

+    podman machine init --cpus=8 --memory=16384 --disk-size=128 --rootful

 ### Setup the Docker container

 #### Download the latest vespa-dev-centos-stream8 Docker image